nkanish2002/pyredis-cache/README.md

 # This will delete the cache for ID: 12
 cache.delete(12)
 ```

-- Caching into a single hash
+- Caching into a single hash.
+I am still working on this to make a much more flexible caching mechanism

 ```py
 # Import redis Connection pool and HashCacheClient.